What happens to mortgage rates in a recession?

 Key takeaways

 - Fixed vs variable: Tracker and variable-rate mortgages usually get cheaper, while fixed-rate deals remain unchanged until the term ends.
+See what rate you could get here.

 - Stricter lending: Even if rates are lower, banks often tighten their lending criteria, making it harder to be approved for a loan.